Welcome

-Here’s my latest quest – how do we find a little balance and contentment in this over-stressed modern world?
-In Urban Worrier: Adventures in the Lost Art of Letting Go, I tried cliff-jumping, clowning, meditation and even (yikes) naturism, before stumbling on the unexpected in the New Mexican desert.
-Think of it as a lovingly-packaged midlife crisis with added adrenalin and a happy ending.
+How do we find a little balance and contentment in this over-stressed modern world?
+That was my quest in Urban Worrier: Adventures in the Lost Art of Letting Go, where I tried cliff-jumping, clowning, meditation and even naturism, before finding the answers I was seeking.

 Adrift in Caledonia